JimmyZolezzi/sample_spring-boot-camel-mongo-jdk8/README.md

 The VM provisioning by Ansible is organized into roles.
 The following roles are currently present:

 * `shell-utils` - A role for installing collection of common bash utilities like `vim`, `htop`, `curl`, `wget`, ...
-* `java` - A role for installing Oracle JDK-8 via APT
+* `java` - A role for installing Oracle JDK-8 via APT.
+Please note that this non-interactive installation automatically accepts the Oracle license agreement.
 * `mongodb` - Still to be done.